Rescope-Digital/rescope-commerce-sample/README.md

 This project demonstrates a sample implementation of **Rescope Commerce** for **Umbraco**.
 It provides a functional example of how to set up a Rescope Commerce-powered storefront.

+## Umbraco Versions

+Rescope Commerce supports all active releases of Umbraco CMS.
+Check the branches in this repo for other Umbraco versions.

+This branch is for Umbraco 13 LTS.

 ## Getting Started

 Getting up and running is quick and easy: